MaurickThom/fetch-vs-axios/README.md

 - Has more control of browser cache [Cache control](https://hacks.mozilla.org/2016/03/referrer-and-cache-control-apis-for-fetch/)
 - It is not necessary to load it from an external source
 - It consumes less resources of server/client when, solving request in less time
-- No unused Javascript code
+- No unused Javascript code, 0 code coverage
+- No extra Javascript code
 - Great handling of binary data type array buffers, blobs, etc
 - Request can be aborted by the AbortController [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort)
 - You can create and handle, Readable Streams similar to Node.js [Using readable streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/Using_readable_streams)